 Case vignette: the team that found coherence

-For the first time, people shared their private maps.
-Misalignments that usually appeared under stress surfaced early.
-After a month, the team felt different — not more efficient, but more connected.
-Decisions became easier.
+For the first time, people shared the private maps they had been using all along.
+Misalignments that normally appeared only under stress surfaced early, while they were still workable.
+Within a month, the team felt different — not just more efficient, but more connected.
 Fewer escalations.
 Less drama.
-Not because they agreed more… but because they understood each other more deeply.
+Easier decisions.

 That is coherence.